USING IRONXL FOR PYTHON

 How to read an Excel file in Python using Visual Studio Code

-This post teaches you how to read Excel files in Python using Visual Studio code.
+This post teaches you how to read Excel files in Python using Visual Studio Code.
 We will discuss advanced methods for effective data processing, go over the installation procedure, and examine key code examples for reading different data structures.

 How to read an Excel file in Python using Visual Studio Code

-1. Create a new Project/ environment for Python using Visual Studio code.
+1. Create a new Project/environment for Python using Visual Studio Code.

-2. Install IronXL library for Python.
+2. Install the IronXL library for Python.

 3. Import the library into the Python code.